SagitaKDX/M-Hike/README.md

 ### 2.3 Selective Synchronisation Flow

 The synchronisation mechanism implements an **Offline-First** pattern where local changes are queued and pushed to Firebase only when network connectivity is available.
 The `synced` flag prevents redundant uploads.
+After a successful login on a freshly installed or wiped device, the app now performs a two-step sync: it first uploads any remaining unsynced local data, then downloads all hikes and observations for the authenticated user from Firestore back into the local Room database, fully rebuilding the offline cache.

 ```mermaid
 flowchart TD